 For a little bit of everything—the diver, the businessman, the casual golfer—you get a design that transcends any use.
 Dive up to 660ft, or bring the ultra high-grade titanium case through the woods on your mountaineering trip.
 No matter your need, you’ll be donning the Citizen Eco-Drive on your wrist and bringing your sense of style to every event, every activity.
 Words cannot define the close fit of the stainless steel band, blending perfectly into the case.
 Japanese quartz movement and automatic timekeeping are just a few more of the reasons that this is the perfect fit for you.

-Boasting an array of colors and styles to choose from, one of the most prominent brands in the world, the Swiss-made Victorinox brings you a versatility and class that you just can’t get for this amount of money.
-They’re coming in under half-budget, my friend.
+Boasting an array of colors and styles to choose from, one of the most prominent brands in the world, the Swiss-made Victorinox brings you versatility and class that you just can’t get for this amount of money.
+With with I.N.O.X. they’re coming in under half-budget, my friend.
 Your diving resistance goes up to 660ft, while luminescent hands shine brightly beneath your scratch-resistance, triple-coated, anti-reflective sapphire crystal just beneath your watch face.
 At a 45mm stainless steel case size, everything is clearly visible and clearly classy.

 Tissot brings elegance and a cost-effective price tag that anyone can applaud.
-Everything comes in stainless steel—the bracelet, the case, and then we get to the blue aspects that bring this watch from the humdrum of the norm, into the unique style that Tissot is famous for.
+The entire Quickster Blue Watch comes in stainless steel—the bracelet, the case, and then we get to the blue aspects that bring this watch from the humdrum of the norm, into the unique style that Tissot is famous for.
 Blues blend from the bezel into the dark navy blue clock face, hosting pure white markings beneath the scratch-resistant glass.
 Premium Swiss quartz movement with attention to detail—that’s Tissot.

 You don’t have to spend a killing to look killer—your style isn’t dependent on cash, so don’t let yourself be constrained by it.
 Have you ever window shopped online or in the jewelry store at the mall only to find that you’d never reach that level of wealth?
 You can look just as good—better, in fact—than anyone else could in a ten-thousand dollar watch.
 The key is knowing what to shop for, but that’s why you have Gear Hungry, right?